tuantle/hypertoxin/README.md

 #### FlatButton and RaisedButton Props

-Below are the props you can pass to both FlatButton and RaisedButton component
+Below are the props you can pass to both FlatButton and RaisedButton components.

 Prop | Type | Default | description
 -----|------|---------|------------